dnsimple/dnsimple-support/content/articles/domains-uk.markdown

 ## Transferring a .UK domain {#transferring}

-To transfer a UK domain (i.e. example.uk or example.co.uk) into DNSimple you must provide your current registrar with our IPS tag after starting the transfer process.
-Our IPS tag is: `ENOM`.
+To transfer a UK domain (i.e. example.uk or example.co.uk) into DNSimple, follow [these instructions](/articles/transferring-uk-domain/).

-To transfer a UK domain out of DNSimple send an email to support@dnsimple.com with your new registrar's IPS tag.
+To transfer a UK domain out of DNSimple, [contact support](https://dnsimple.com/contact) and provide your domain name and your new registrar's IPS tag.

 ## Troubleshooting